jaw772/rebase-workshop/README.md

+# 4 I kick you off the hill.
+I am King!!

 # 3 I swing my baseball bat and hit you off the hill.
 I am King!

 # 2 I push you off the hill.
 I am king now!